 1654 CE The First Jewish Settlers in North America

 In early September of 1654, twenty‑three Sephardic Jewish refugees from Brazil landed in the port of New Amsterdam (New York) and joined with the few Jews who had preceded them to form the first Jewish settlement in North America.
 Despite opposition from Governor Peter Stuyvesant, they won the right to reside in the Dutch colony by 1656.
-Though they were not permitted to build a synagogue, they did receive permission to establish a Jewish cemetery, the first institution of many a Jewish community.
+Though they were not permitted to build a synagogue, they did receive permission to establish a Jewish cemetery, the first institution of many Jewish communities.

 1677 CE The Jewish Community in Rhode Island

 The first Jewish settlers in New England arrived in the port of Newport, Rhode Island about 1658.
 The community began to take shape with the acquisition of a cemetery.

 1695 CE Early Religious Leadership